ruby-grape/grape/README.md

 one could use the `:strict` option.
 When this option is set to `true`, a `406 Not Acceptable` error is returned when no correct `Accept` header is supplied.

+When an invalid `Accept` header is supplied, a `406 Not Acceptable` error is returned if the `:cascade` option is set to `false`.
+Otherwise a `404 Not Found` error is returned by Rack if no other route matches.

 ### Accept-Version Header

 ```ruby